Bubu15/Bug-Squashers_EC103B/README.md

  </p>
 </div>
 Welcome to the Bug-Squashers_EC103B repository!
-We appreciate your interest in contributing to our Jim webpage.
+We appreciate your interest in contributing to our Gym webpage.
 Whether you're a developer, designer, or content creator, your contributions are valuable in enhancing the overall quality of our platform.

 <p align="center">
   <img src="https://images.pexels.com/photos/1552242/pexels-photo-1552242.jpeg?auto=compress&cs=tinysrgb&dpr=1&w=500" alt="Bug-Squashers_EC103B Image" width="50%" >